mcharouk/aws/AdvancedArchitectingOnAWS/Module_9/SSE-KMS/README_DEMO.md

 AWSAdministratorAccess
 ```

-* In Key Policy section, note that section that allows IAM to give identity-based permissions
+* In Key Policy section, note that section that **allows IAM to give identity-based permissions**
-* In Key properties, show Key Rotation Section
+* In Key properties, show **Key Rotation Section**
-* Try to schedule for deletion, show the duration you can set, and confirmation required
+* Try to schedule for deletion
+  * show the duration you can set
+  * confirmation required

 # S3 Bucket